-To help fund improvements along the Great Northern Path corridor we recommend developer contributions are sought from development proposals and allocations including Policy 7.1.
+To help fund improvements along the Great Northern Path corridor we recommend developer contributions are sought from development proposals and allocations including Policy 7.2.
 Improvements all along the trail will benefit residents of this new housing site, for example enabling children to access Kimberley Secondary School from it safely and healthily.

-The section of the route which relates most closely to Policy 7.1 is the section through Kimberley to Awsworth including through the site itself.
+The section of the route which relates most closely to Policy 7.2 is the section through Kimberley to Awsworth including through the adjoining site proposal Policy 7.1.
 We have carried out an initial assessment of this section and have some preliminary recommendations on where improvements are required, however, a thorough detailed feasibility study of the whole route is necessary and any improvements should be dependent on this feasibility study.